peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_PLAN_V1.1.md

    }
    ```

-3. **Navigation Updates**:
+3. **Navigation Updates**: ✅ COMPLETED
    - Update navigation links in `src/components/navigation/sidebar.tsx`
    - Update mobile navigation in `src/components/navigation/mobile-nav.tsx`
    - Fix any hardcoded route links throughout the application

-4. **Documentation Updates**:
+4. **Documentation Updates**: ✅ COMPLETED
    - Update `docs/NAVIGATION.md` with new routing structure
    - Add notes to `docs/DEVELOPMENT_NOTES.md` about the routing changes

 #### Testing Criteria:
-- All pages should load without 404 errors
+- All pages should load without 404 errors ✅
-- Navigation between pages should work correctly
+- Navigation between pages should work correctly ✅
-- AppLayout should appear consistently on all pages
+- AppLayout should appear consistently on all pages ✅
-- Mobile and desktop navigation should link to the correct routes
+- Mobile and desktop navigation should link to the correct routes ✅

+**Completion Date**: [Current Date]
+**Notes**: Successfully added AppLayout to all pages and verified correct routing structure.
+Converted server components to client components for consistency.

 **Estimated Time**: 1 day
 **Dependencies**: None